Updated: Jan 31

 Everyone talks about passion and its presumed importance in finding a profession and building a business: You are told to “find the passion in your work” “find what you are passionate about and you will find your career satisfaction” “turn your passion into your business”.
-If you are looking to passion to help your business succeed then you are looking in the wrong place.
+If you're looking to passion to help your business succeed then you're looking in the wrong place.

 The 5 "why nots" of passion